pingcap/blog/tidb-in-mobike.md

 Before we chose TiDB, we carefully evaluated MySQL and its sharding solutions.
 As a fast-growing startup looking to scale quickly, we found MySQL sharding solutions undesirable for the following reasons:

 - Standalone MySQL required us to archive data frequently.
 When the data size outgrew the capacity of a standalone MySQL, we had to shard the database and tables using middleware solutions, which was difficult to manage;
 - Based on our previous experience with sharding, huge volumes of data often lead to a hung database, because it required frequent table structure updates to perform Data Definition Language (DDL) operations.
-This situation would negatively affect our application’s usability and even cause data inconsistency.
+This situation would negatively affect our application's usability and even cause data inconsistency.
 In addition, we want the application logic to be upgraded more conveniently, despite of the service volume outburst and the changing service requirement, which cannot be done with sharding;
-- If we went with the sharding solution, when it’s time to shard the database, we had to stop the on-going business, refactored the application code, and then migrated the data.
+- If we went with the sharding solution, when it's time to shard the database, we had to stop the on-going business, refactored the application code, and then migrated the data.
 What made things worse, we must carefully and manually specify the sharding key because it controls how the data should be distributed across the shards and changing an existing sharding key could cause serious problems.
 Not to mention that sharding does not support cross-shard distributed transactions, or no guarantee of the strong consistency of transactions.

 A new solution must be found to meet the following requirements: